 Dr Gail Kenning is and artist, researcher and educator.
-She is Research Associate at University of Technology Sydney and Co Investigator International on a UK AHRC funded research project—LAUGH: Ludic Artefacts Using gesture and Haptics— making objects and activities for people with late stage dementia.
+She is Research Associate at University of Technology Sydney in the Faculty of Arts and Social Sciences, Faculty of Engineering and IT and Faculty of Design Architecture adn building, and Co Investigator International on a UK AHRC funded research project—LAUGH: Ludic Artefacts Using gesture and Haptics— making objects and activities for people with late stage dementia.
 Her research is concerned with art and creativity in relation to digital media, craft, expanded textiles, health, wellbeing, ageing and dementia.

 Gail is the recipient of funding for work related to craft and wellbeing; for the evaluation of arts programs for people with dementia; and projects exploring participatory design approaches working with and for people with dementia.
 She is a member of international collaborative research projects including Materialising Memories Research Program (UTS and University of Technology Eindhoven) and HANDS: Helping Assist With New Devices for Seniors, in Collaboration with Dr Cathy Treadaway, Cardiff Metropolitan University, Wales.